 Flash Genuine Firmware on Fake HM10’s

-The binaries JNHuamao provides will not work because they don’t include the bootloader.
+The binaries JNHuamao provides will not work because those do not include the bootloader.
 However there circulates one copy of version 540 that does:

 If you use this firmware on a clone (e.g. CC41-A or JDY-08) you’ll unlock all AT commands and features the official HM10 firmware provides — up to V540 that is.